SPECIAL PROGRAMS

 DOOR (FFD)

 The First Front Door (FFD) homebuyer program of FHLBank Pittsburgh (Bank) is a way for potential first-time homebuyers to become homeowners.
 The Bank will match the qualified homebuyer’s contribution 3-to-1.
-For every $1 of contribution the homebuyer makes, the Bank will provide $3 in grant assistance, up to a maximum of $5,000.
+For every $1 of contribution you make, the Bank will provide $3 in grant assistance, up to a maximum of $5,000.
 Housing counseling and information on this program is available through approved counseling agencies, such as PHFA.

 Participating employers offer a monetary home purchase benefit to their staff and partner with PHFA to stretch their employees’ home-buying dollars.
-Although the employers’ benefits do not have to be contingent upon a PHFA mortgage, if the employee is approved for a PHFA mortgage through a participating lender, the borrower will receive additional financial advantages at no cost to the employer.
+Although the employers’ benefits do not have to be contingent upon a PHFA mortgage, if the you are approved for a PHFA mortgage through a participating lender, you will receive additional financial advantages at no cost to the employer.

 PHILLY FIRST